xinzhan/core-services.en/help/interface/experience-cloud.md

 ---
 # Experience Cloud Central Interface Components

-Experience Cloud is Adobe's integrated family of digital marketing applications, products, and services.
-It's also an intuitive interface that lets you quickly access your cloud applications, product features, and services.
+[Experience Cloud](https://experience.adobe.com) is Adobe's integrated family of digital marketing applications, products, and services.
+From its intuitive interface, you can quickly access your cloud applications, product features, and services.

 ![Experience Cloud](assets/landing.png)

-The header at the top of Experience Cloud behaves like an operating system of applications accessed at https://experience.adobe.com.
-You can
+From Experience Cloud's header, you can:

 * Access your applications and services
 * Search for product documentation, tutorials, and community posts